OWASP/AppSec-Israel-2017/Activities.md

 ## CtF Workshops

-This year, we will have helpful Workshops, in addition to the CtF competition, also hosted by GE Digital.
+This year, we will have supporting Workshops, in addition to the CtF competition, also hosted by GE Digital.

 GE Digital security researchers will host several hands-on sessions, each focusing on a different advanced aspect of application security, in different phases of the application such as development and deployment.
-These Workshops will cover several critical vulnerabilities, while demonstrating them, explaining the root cause, and exploiting them in a hands-on lab, or directly in the CtF.
+At each Workshop you will have the opportunity to understand the root causes of a different set of vulnerabilities, see them demonstrated live, and actively exploit them yourself, either in a hands-on lab or directly in the CtF.

 Many of these issues are directly required in the CtF, and will be very helpful in successfully navigating through the CtF challenges.